postplayhouse/jekyll.postplayhouse.com/drafts/2015-06-03-spotlight-lori-berg.md

 ### Have you worked in as remote an area as this before?

 Over the years since graduate performance studies, I have returned to a theatre in rural Central Illinois to direct entire seasons and individual shows.
 The town in which the theatre is located is a burg of only 1000.
 Folks come from miles around due to its reputation.
 That experience reminds me so much of directing here at Post.
 However...
 And this is big...
 The professional calibre of technical and creative team, as well as the actors here at Post, is a marked difference from the experience to which I referred.
+I've [also] "told the story" throughout the US, Central America, Asia, and most recently in Brazil.

 ### Have you ever been to this part of the country?

 When I was in high school or early college, a favorite aunt, Dot Fletcher, lived in Scotts Bluff.
 Also, while I was in high school, my family took a vacation to neighboring parts of Wyoming and the Dakotas.

-### Where else have you traveled to work in theatre?

-I've "told the story" throughout the US, Central America, Asia, and most recently in Brazil.

 ### Aside from directing, what other jobs do you do in theatre?

 Most theatre folk are well-rounded in several aspects of live production.
 Back in Los Angeles, I currently teach very young actors dance, singing, and musical theatre so that they experience "live theatre."
 Living in a city that makes the movies, children grow up assuming that it does the same thing as theatre.
 It is vastly different.
 In fact, kids need to learn that they cannot "turn off" live theatre in the same way they can turn off a video game or computer.

 Also, being part of a resident theatre company means I wear multiple hats.
 I quite often assist in prop design.

-### What are you passionate about?

-I am a passionate "storyteller".
-Whether directing, teaching, acting, or singing--- it's all about the story.
-The musical uses both the script and the songs to further the story.
-While directing my actors during *The Best Little Whorehouse in Texas* I challenged them to think about every word they sing or speak.

-My undergraduate degree is communication and after graduation I worked as a broadcaster.
-Currently, I'm also a seminary student as well.
-Yep...
-Telling the story is what it's all about.

-### What other hobbies or interests do you have outside of theatre specifically?

-I currently teach young students as I said, but I thoroughly enjoyed teaching commercial acting at the community college level.
-Los Angeles is a huge pool of actors who specialize in acting for the camera.

-I serve as executive director of an area nonprofit.
-I enjoy the visual arts, too, and fancy myself as somewhat of a designer of sorts.
-Oh, and thrift-shopping of course!
-I consider myself an expert in this subject...
-I can scout out a bargain!

-### You are directing our first production this summer.
-How would you describe your position as director to someone?

-Basically, the director sets the tone---or vision---for the piece.
-Things are addressed like: will the play be realistic or figurative?
-What will the time period be?
-Will there be a realistic set?
-In general the director creates the entire backdrop in which the story is told. after the initial vision is decided upon, the director meets with the other members of the creative team.
-Everyone is then "on the same page" and we find our actors.
-Once we all --- the whole team, actors and designers --- start rehearsing the story, I feel the director's job is to be teacher/encourager.

 ### There are many ways to be involved in theatre.
 What drew you to directing and teaching young students?